bonitasoft/bonita-examples/bonita-loan-request-application/README.md

-This application is an example of how to embed Bonita Engine (BPM workflow engine) is a **Spring Boot** application.
+This application is an example of how to embed Bonita Engine (BPM workflow engine) in a **Spring Boot** application.
-The propose use-case is an application based on a process that allows someone to request a Loan from their bank.
-On its side, the bank can review the request, approve or reject the loan request and say why.
+The proposed use-case is an application based on a process that allows someone to request a loan to their bank.
+This request will be reviewed, approved or rejected by the bank which will give explanations for this decision.

 ## Scope
 In this tutorial, you will learn how to write an application, using Spring Boot framework, that integrates Bonita Execution Engine to operate processes.
 You will learn how to configure Bonita Engine to point to the database of your choice and tune the connection pool.
+You will learn how to build processes programmatically, deploy and execute them.
+You will also learn how to deploy processes generated with [Bonita Studio](https://documentation.bonitasoft.com/bonita/current/bonita-bpm-overview).

 ## Prerequisites
 ### Database